zwj2019/dcgan/README.md

 </div>

 ## Description
-This project implement DCGAN with [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning).In Pytorch DCGAN tutorial, they use the [Cele-A Faces dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for training, more details can be found in this [tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) and [Goodfellow's paper](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf).
+This project implement DCGAN with [pytorch-lightning](https://github.com/PyTorchLightning/pytorch-lightning).In Pytorch DCGAN tutorial, they use the [Cele-A Faces dataset](http://mmlab.ie.cuhk.edu.hk/projects/CelebA.html) for training, more details can be found in the [tutorial](https://pytorch.org/tutorials/beginner/dcgan_faces_tutorial.html) and [Goodfellow's paper](https://papers.nips.cc/paper/5423-generative-adversarial-nets.pdf).

 ## How to run
 First, install dependencies